eoinkelly/rails-relationship-examples/GUIDE.md

         expect(Gopher.count).to eq(1)
       end

-      it "Deleting a Gopher: Fails if Gopher has a Hotel which has no other Gopher" do
+      it "Deleting a Gopher with #destroy!: Raises ActiveRecord::RecordNotDestroyed if Gopher has a Hotel which has no other Gopher" do
         # Given a a Hotel which has {1} Gopher
         gopher = Gopher.create!
         hotel = Hotel.create!(gophers: [gopher])